manish-inncelerator/fayyaz-visa-frontend-new/README.md

 Ensure that the user_uploads folder exists in the project root:
 `mkdir user_uploads`

+Ensure that the invoice/invoices folder exists in the project root.

 This folder will store uploaded files.

 ### 📦 4.
 Install Dependencies